- Common name: Mountain Goat

 - Strict rituals were observed by wives when their husbands were hunting goats.
 Women of the Inland Tlingit did not touch their hair while the men were out hunting goats or sheep, for fear of "combing" the hunters off the cliffs.

 - Today’s efficient hunting methods, as well as the high trophy value of the Mountain Goat, have put pressures on the North American population.
-The Mountain Goat is the rarest large mammal hunted in Yukon.
+The Mountain Goat is the rarest large mammal hunted in the Yukon.
 Males and females are so similar that protecting females is difficult.
 This has led to severe hunting restrictions to protect the species.